jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### IC 3 Common ownership: group of companies
 Meaning
-(1) A group of companies means 2 or more companies, none of which is a portfolio tax rate entity, in relation to which a group of persons holds—
+(1) A group of companies means 2 or more companies, none of which is a multi-rate PI, in relation to which a group of persons holds—
   (a) common voting interests that add up to at least 66%; and (b) if a market value circumstance exists for a company that is part of a group of companies, common market value interests that add up to at least 66%.
 Part of group at time or for period